-Funding from government will optimize our productivity –Patricia Sukore
+Funding from Government will optimize our productivity –Patricia Sukore

 Email: editor.championnews@gmail.com

-PATRICA SUKORE is the founder of Patricia Sukore Foundation for Women and Children.
-In this chat with ISAAC NGUMAH, she talks about the Foundation and other contemporary issues.
+PATRICIA SUKORE is the founder of Patricia Sukore Foundation for Women and Children, a non-governmental organization (NGO).
+She talks about the organization among other issues in this chat with ISAAC NGUMAH.
 Excerpt:

 What is your organization all about?

-Our organization, Patricia Sukore Foundation for women and children, advocates for the rights of women and children.
+Our organization, Patricia Sukore Foundation for women and children advocates for the rights of women and children.
 We are also against SGBV and we tackle this especially by advocacy and awareness.
 We offer pro-bono legal services to women and children who have been abused one way or another.
-Other areas were: we work is the up-skilling of the female gender for sustainable living, giving of startup grants to women with little or no means of livelihood, and offering college scholarships to merit candidates among others.
+Other areas were we work is the up-skilling of the female gender for sustainable living, giving of start up grants to women with little or no means of livelihood, and offering college scholarships to merit candidates amongst others.

 How long have you been running your organization?

-Since 2023, it was formerly called Succour for Women and Children before its registration in 2015 when it was named Patricia Sukore Foundation for women and children.
-So, technically, we have been running it under its new name for eight years now.
+Since 2003, it was formerly called Succour for Women and Children before it’s registration in 2015 when it was named Patricia Sukore foundation for women and children.
+So technically, we have been running it under its new name for eight years now.

 How do you defend the defenceless?